| | | | |

 Basic drop shoulder sweater schematic

-I’m going to work the body panels worked bottom up in rows (more about that when I come to stitch pattern).
-Each will measure 60cm long and 50cm wide.
+I’m going to crochet the body panels from the bottom up in rows (more about that when I come to stitch pattern).
+Each panel will measure 60cm long and 50cm wide.
+For my body measurements, this will create a long and slouchy sweater.

-The sleeves will be worked cuff to shoulder.
-I have allowed 20cm depth for my arm holes.
+The sleeves will be crocheted from the wrist/cuff to shoulder. in rows.
+I have allowed 20cm depth for my arm holes. so the total width of the sleeve is 40cm.

 Step 3: Choose your stitch pattern